 \subsection{Theoretical Justification}

-The preceding empirical results show that \ourmetric correlates strongly with LLM performance where traditional metrics such as cyclomatic complexity fail under length control.
-We now provide a theoretical foundation explaining \emph{why} this is the case.
-Our central claim is that LLM predictive entropy accumulates systematically with hierarchical depth and branching—the two dimensions captured by \ourmetric but largely ignored by traditional metrics such as cyclomatic complexity (CC).
-Formally, CC counts decision points via $\mathrm{CC}(c) = E - N + 2P$ (where $E$, $N$, and $P$ denote edges, nodes, and connected components of the control-flow graph) without encoding their hierarchical arrangement.
-As established in Proposition~\ref{prop:cc-separation} (Appendix~\ref{sec:separation}), two programs with identical CC can exhibit $\Theta(n)$ vs.\ $\Theta(n^2)$ difference in \ourmetric depending on whether conditionals are flat or nested, explaining why CC loses predictive power under length control while \ourmetric remains effective.
-We formalize this intuition by analyzing how predictive entropy accumulates in hierarchical code structures.
-Our analysis rests on two empirically grounded assumptions.
+The preceding empirical results show that \ourmetric correlates strongly with LLM performance even after controlling for code length, whereas traditional metrics such as cyclomatic complexity (CC) lose predictive power.
+We now provide a theoretical account for this behavior.

+Our central premise is that LLM predictive entropy accumulates systematically along two fundamental dimensions of program semantics: hierarchical semantic composition and branching-induced semantic divergence.
+These dimensions are explicitly modeled by \ourmetric, yet are only weakly characterized by traditional complexity measures such as CC.
+Formally, CC measures the number of decision points through $\mathrm{CC}(c) = E - N + 2P$ (where $E$, $N$, and $P$ denote the numbers of edges, nodes, and connected components of the control-flow graph) without encoding the hierarchy and interaction of program semantics.
+This distinction is formalized in Proposition~\ref{prop:cc-separation} (Appendix~\ref{sec:separation}), which shows that two programs with identical CC can exhibit $\Theta(n)$ versus $\Theta(n^2)$ growth in \ourmetric depending on whether their semantic structures are flat or deeply nested.
+This separation explains why CC loses predictive power under length control, whereas \ourmetric remains strongly associated with LLM difficulty.

+To formalize this intuition, we analyze how predictive entropy accumulates over semantic hierarchies.
+Our analysis is based on two empirically motivated assumptions.
+Importantly, the significance of these assumptions lies not primarily in the specific penalty forms themselves, but in the theoretical consequences they enable: namely, the formal separation from CC (Proposition~\ref{prop:cc-separation}) and the monotonic relationship between \ourmetric and structural entropy (Corollary~\ref{cor:lmcc-proxy}).

 \begin{assumption}[Depth-Dependent Context Degradation] Predictive uncertainty increases monotonically with compositional depth.
 For a semantic unit $v$ at depth $d(v)$, the entropy penalty satisfies $\Delta_{\text{depth}}(v) \geq \delta \cdot \max(0, d(v) - d^*)$, where $\delta > 0$ is the per-level degradation rate and $d^*$ is the critical depth beyond which context degradation occurs. \end{assumption}